NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__particleutils__nonpid.md

 Prefer hasAncestorWith

-Check whether a given <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is found in the particle's ancestor list
+Check whether a given PID is found in the particle's ancestor list

 ### function fromBottom